Read-A-Thon Questions and Answers

 5. Which days do I need to bring the reading log to school?

 Monday, Wednesday, and Friday.
-Your Read-A-Thon Rep will visit your classroom on those days to record your minutes read and hand out participation prizes.
+Your Read-A-Thon Rep will visit your classroom on those days to record your minutes read.
 We recommend you leave your reading log in your backpack so that you don’t forget it.

 6. Will there be a daily limit or maximum number of minutes during the event?